140,110 & 80km........9:00am sharp

 All routes start and finish in Ballinkillen, at the Community Centre.

 At registration on the morning of the cycle all cyclists will be given wrist bands which are colour coded for each route.
-There will be an emergeny contact phone number on the band in case of an accident or breakdown.
+There will be an emergency contact phone number on the band in case of an accident or breakdown.
+The eircode for Ballinkillen Community Centre will also be on the wrist band.
 The wrist bands are required at the start of the cycle and for the food stops.

-Please observe EXTREME CAUTION at the following places (105km route):
+Please observe EXTREME CAUTION at the following places: